 In light of the risk of flu and Covid-19 continuing to circulate this winter, it is absolutely essential that all vulnerable patients receive a flu vaccination at the earliest opportunity.

 We have pre-ordered flu vaccinations for our eligible patients as listed below.
-We have invested in hundreds of extra doses this year.
 We have scheduled clinics inside and outside of our usual opening hours to accommodate our patients.
 This will ensure maximum protection within our community.

 Flu vaccinations will be offered under the NHS flu vaccination programme to the following groups:

-- Those aged from six months to less than 50 years of age, in a clinical risk group, such as those with:
+Those aged from six months to 64 years of age, in a clinical risk group as below:

 - Chronic (long term) respiratory disease, such as severe asthma, chronic obstructive pulmonary disease (COPD) or bronchitis